-Sixty percent of the nine-week grade shall be the average of the student's grades from nine-weeks tests, district assessments, major projects/activities.
-[No less than 4 grades will be taken during the nine-week period.]
+Sixty percent (60%) of the nine-week grade shall be average of the student's grades from major tests, major projects & district assessments:

-- ❖ Forty percent shall be the average from daily assignments, homework, notebooks, or other activities determined by the teacher; and not to be included in the 60 percent major category.
-[No less than 15 grades will be taken during the nine-week period.] - Benchmarks will not be used as grade. - STAAR state assessment scores may NOT be used as a grade. - If a grading cycle is less than nine weeks, then the required number of grades will be 4 major and 13 daily. - STUDENTS WILL NOT BE EXEMPT FROM NINE WEEKS AND SEMESTER TESTS AND CANNOT BE DROPPED.
+No less than 4 major grades will be taken during the nine-week period.

+Daily Grades:

+Forty percent (40%) of the nine-weeks grade shall be the average from daily assignments, projects, homework, notebooks, or other activities determined by the teacher.

+No less than 15 daily grades will be taken during the nine-week period

+Note:

+Benchmark & state assessment scores shall NOT be used as a grade.

 Teachers shall allow a student a reasonable opportunity to make up and redo a class assignment or examination for which the student receives a failing grade except in cases involving academic dishonesty.
-Students found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
+Students found to have engaged in academic dishonesty shall be subject to grade penalty on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
 [See EIA (Local)].

-Each teacher will provide his or her class procedures regarding make-up and redo opportunities at the beginning or upon enrolling in a course within one of the following: course syllabus, class rules, grade level rules, department rules or campus rules, etc.
+Each teacher will provide his or her class procedures regarding make-up and redo opportunities at the beginning or upon enrolling in a course within one of the following course syllabus, class rules, grade level rules, department rules or campus rules, etc.

-ALTERNATIVE ACHIEVEMENT STANDARDS FOR STUDENTS WITH DISSABILITIES The Admission, Review, and Dismissal (ARD) committee as appropriate may alter passing standards or grade-level classification of students with disabilities.
-Such students shall have an individual education plan (IEP) or 504 Accommodation Plan, which may provide for Alternative Achievement Standards.
-Alternative Achievement Standards shall only be established after intensive interventions or when grade-level standards are to meet grade-level standards within a reasonable time due to his/her disability.
+ALTERNATIVE ACHIEVEMENT STANDARDS FOR STUDENTS WITH DISABILITIES

+The Admission, Review, and Dismissal (ARD) committee as appropriate may alter passing standards or grade-level classification of students with disabilities.
+Such students shall have an individual education plan (IEP) or 504 Accommodation Plan, which may provide for Alternative

+Achievement Standards.
+Alternative Achievement Standards shall only be established after intensive interventions or when gradelevel standards are to meet grade-level standards within a reasonable time due to his/her disability.

-Revised: July 16, 2018
+Revised: July 29, 2021